uNiversaI/KVIrc/doc/FAQ.md

   Remember to set the password if needed.

-5.6 KVIrc crashes when a certificate is used under Windows, what's wrong?
+### 5.6 KVIrc crashes when a certificate is used under Windows, what's wrong?

   This is probably a bug of the SSL dll shipped with the windows version of KVIrc.
   You might try with a different version of this dll.

-5.7 Can I encrypt my messages?
+### 5.7 Can I encrypt my messages?
-(or: How do I enable mircryption (encryption in general) for a specific channel?)
+(or: How do I enable Mircryption (encryption in general) for a specific channel?)

   KVIrc supports encryption for channels, queries and DCC chats by the means of text transformation engines.
 You can access the list of the engines by clicking the button with the yellow lock in the upper right corner of the window.
 In the pane that will appear select "use text transformation" and then choose one of the available engines.
-  The Mircryption engine is an implementation of the mircryption protocol and supports both ECB and CBC mode.
+  The Mircryption engine is an implementation of the Mircryption protocol and supports both ECB and CBC mode.
 There is also a wide variety of Rijndael based encryption engines as well as some funky other text transform tricks.
   Most of the engines will need a pair of keys to encrypt and decrypt text